RCN-ECS/CnGV/notebook/20191120_MA_CoGVvsCnGV.md

 G1 | H | L
 G2 | - | H

 These show that you can predict CoGV or CnGV based on the spatial relationship of G1E1 to G2E2.
-This is easily predictable in scenarios no error.
-If phenotypes in G1E1 = G2E2, then we have CnGV.
-However this can become difficult when "low" or "high" phenotypes do not perfectly match.
+This is not new, it is just a different way of describing the above plots that have been Molly's typical approach.
+Thus, if phenotypes in G1E1 equal phenotypes in G2E2, then we have CnGV.
+However this can become difficult when phenotypes do not perfectly match.

+This begs the question:
 **When phenotypes from G1E1 and G2E2 do not perfectly match, how different must the phenotypes (G1E1 vs. G2E2) be in order to flip from negative to positive covariance?**

 Answering this question may allow us to predict when significant covariance is occurring in nature.
-To answer this question, we can use power analysis.
+To answer this question, we can use power analysis (7 months later she gets it). <<pause while I run some power analyses>>